-Rising prices are undoubtedly the indicator which speaks to the most people.
-Depending on its geographic location and its position on the economic value chain, inflation can be either a positive sign or a worst nightmare.
-In short, to paraphrase Les Inconnus (a French comedy group): inflation, you’ve got the good one, and you’ve got the bad one.
+Rising prices are undoubtedly the indicator that speaks loudest to the most people.
+Depending on geographic location and position in the economic value chain, inflation can either be a positive sign or a worst nightmare.
+In short, to paraphrase Les Inconnus (a French comedy group): there’s good inflation, and then there’s bad inflation.
 But how can you tell them apart?
-Well, read on, and we’ll explain it to you!
+Well, read on, and we’ll explain!

 Photo credits: Reuters